General Terms And Conditions Of Sale Of DHL Express France

 11.1 Transport Operations

-DHL’s liability as Transport Operator is determined in accordance with DHL EXPRESS General Terms and Conditions of Transport
+DHL’s liability is determined in accordance with DHL General Terms and Conditions of Transport

 Specific Conditions for the "DHL Express Easy" offer

-• In case of shipment of document (EU and non-UE) and shipment of Piece in UE:
+• In case of shipment of document (EU and non-EU) and shipment of Parcels in the EU:

-In case of loss or damage rendering the document unsuitable for its use or in case of loss or damage caused to the Piece, a compensation of four hundred (400) Euros will be paid by DHL regardless of the value of the content transported.
-This full and final compensation does not apply to delays, damages and / or losses due to circumstances beyond the control of DHL as provided by the DHL Express General Conditions of Transport.
+In case of loss or damage rendering the document unsuitable for its use or in case of loss or damage caused to the Parcel, a compensation of five hundred (500) Euros will be paid by DHL regardless of the value of the content transported.
+This full and final compensation does not apply to delays, damages and / or losses due to circumstances beyond the control of DHL as provided by the DHL General Terms and Conditions of Transport.

-• In case of shipment of non-UE Piece:
+• In case of shipment of Parcels outside of the EU:

-In case of loss or damage caused to the Piece, a compensation based on the declared customs value and transportation costs but up to a maximum total value of two thousand (2000) Euros will be paid by DHL.
+In case of loss or damage caused to the Parcel, a compensation based on the declared customs value and transportation costs but up to a maximum total value of two thousand (2000) Euros will be paid by DHL, upon presentation of proof.
 This compensation does not apply to delays, damages and / or losses due to the fault of the Instructing Party, the vice of the Shipment, insufficient packaging which constitutes, without limitation, exemption of liability for DHL.

 In all cases, DHL in whatever capacity shall be held liable for the only justified directs prejudices.